H0rn0chse/OneDriveGitBot/README.md

 ## Bot Setup

- * __How to register and your bot to your server?__<br>
+The bot is configured via the [config](/config.js) and the local .env.
+You can find here an example of the required names: [.env.example](/.env.example).

+### Discord
 The [discord.js guide](https://www.discordjs.guide) contains a very good documentation on [how to create a bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html) and [how to add one to a server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html).
-This project uses [dotenv](https://github.com/motdotla/dotenv) for managing secrets locally.
+It also explains [where to get your token](https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token) and how to handle it properly.

+### Microsoft
+Follow the [documentation](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/getting-started/msa-oauth?view=odsp-graph-online) and create your application.
+You can create a secret/apptoken in the "Certificates & secrets" tab.
+You can easily fetch your OneDrive folderId from the url parameters when viewing it in the browser.
+The driveId is typically the part before the `!` in the folderId.
+You can check your íds via the [graph explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and GET request `https://graph.microsoft.com/v1.0/drives/<DRIVE_ID>/items/<FOLDER_ID>`

+### Git
+Please ensure you use [ssh on your system](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+You might need to change some parts in case you want to use http/ OAuth instead.